Top 10 Twitter Marketing Tips

-In this article, I will look at using Twitter as a marketing tool, giving my top 10 best Twitter marketing tips - but first of all, it is important to understand why you need it.
+In this article, I will look at using Twitter as a marketing tool and give you my top 10 best Twitter marketing tips - but first of all, it is important to understand why you need it.

 Whether using Twitter for business, or pleasure, or just to promote a personal blog, the principles are still the same if you want to maximize its potential.